Crux and long cycles in graphs: Concluding remarks

 \section{Concluding remarks}

-In this paper, we define the crux of a graph recording the order of the smallest dense patch of a graph, and study the `replacing average degree by crux' paradigm.
-As a first example, we finds in generic graphs cycles of length linear in its crux size and apply it to address two conjectures of Long regarding long paths in subgraphs of hypercubes and Hamming graphs.
-As the crux of a $C_4$-free graph is quadratic in its average degree, and the crux of a hypercube is exponential in its dimension, Theorems~\ref{thm:C4-free} and~\ref{thm: long-cycle-in-hypercube2} are two more examples of this paradigm.
+In this paper, we introduce the crux of a graph, corresponding to the order of the smallest dense patch of a graph, and study the `replacing average degree by crux' paradigm.
+As a first example, we find in generic graphs cycles of length linear in the crux size and apply this result to address two conjectures of Long regarding long paths in subgraphs of hypercubes and Hamming graphs.
+As the crux of a $C_4$-free graph is quadratic in its average degree, and the crux of a hypercube is exponential in its dimension, Theorems~\ref{thm:C4-free} and~\ref{thm: long-cycle-in-hypercube2}, on cycles in random subgraphs of $C_4$-free graphs and hypercube graphs are two more examples of this paradigm.
 It would be interesting to see more results of this form.